 Welcome to M&Co’s privacy notice.
 M&Co respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and when you provide us with your personal data in other ways, including in store or by post, phone or email and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.